gaehlerm/SoftwareEngineering/README.md

 ## Agile = Courage + Feedback + Simplicity + Communication

-// write also something about the other topics or leave this section away
 ### Courage

 It takes a little bit of courage to work as a software engineer.
 If you are always afraid that your work could introduce bugs, that you could make mistakes.
 It is hard to keep up that courage.
 This has severe consequences.
 You’ll only make the changes you are absolutely sure they don’t introduce bugs.
 You’ll only add features and fix bugs that are absolutely necessary.
 You won’t touch a single line of code you don’t have to.
 This is absolutely dreadful!
 You will not refactor code because you are afraid you might break something.
 No one in the whole team will.
 No one will refactor your code.
 It will just keep rotting.
 Your project is doomed.